 Never adjust the driver's seat or seatback when the vehicle is moving.

 Do not pile cargo higher than the seatbacks to avoid injuring people in a collision or sudden stop.

-To reduce the risk of serious injury in a collision, always drive and ride with your seatback upright and the lap belt snug and low across the hips.
+Always drive and ride with your seatback upright and the lap belt snug and low across the hips.